teklynk/twitch_chat_alerts/README.md

 **data.json** contains the alert actions.

 **block.json** contains a list of users to block from using alerts.

+**notifications.json** is used to send a random chat message on a timed interval (after 30 messages and longer than 10 minutes)

 ### Example data.json file with variables
 ```